dan-choe/Encoding-Decoding-String/README.md

 # Encoding-Decoding-String

-This program is for **encoding and decoding strings** by substitute cipher.
+This program is for **encoding and decoding strings** by a substitution cipher and a tutnese translation.

 ## How to use (Command Lines)